Dr. Lorie Fridell, Associate Professor

 Scott Wong was hired as a police officer for the City of Palo Alto in 1982, promoting to Agent in 1993, promoting to Sergeant in 1996, and promoting to the rank of Lieutenant in 2009.
 During his 29 year career, Scott served as a Field Training Officer, Property Crimes Detective, Recruiting Team member, SWAT Team member, Internal Affairs Team member, Secretary and President of the POA, Body Crimes Detective supervisor, Field Training supervisor, Traffic Team supervisor, K-9 Team manager, and founding President of the Palo Alto Police Managers’ Association.
 Scott retired in 2011, and is currently working part-time as the Interim Communications Manager for the Palo Alto Police Department 911 dispatch center.

-Captain Anthony (Tony) Raimondo is currently assigned as the Patrol Operations Captain for the Sanford Police Department and brings 20 years of Florida law enforcement experience to the Fair & Impartial Policing team.
+Deputy Chief Anthony (“Tony”) Raimondo is Deputy Chief of the Sanford Police Department.
+He brings 21 years of Florida law enforcement service to the Fair & Impartial Policing team.
 He has served in numerous supervisory positions within his department including Patrol, Street Crimes, and Narcotics/Vice Unit and he has held administrative leadership positions in Professional Standards, Training, and Tactical Operations.
 Captain Raimondo has a MS in Criminal Justice from the University of Central Florida.
 He is also a graduate from the F.B.I.
 National Academy 260th Session and the Command Officers Development Course through the Southern Police Institute, University of Louisville.
 Prior to entering law enforcement, Captain Raimondo served nine years in the United States Marine Corps as an infantryman and ANGLICO fire control team member.
 He is a veteran of operations in Panama and the Persian Gulf War.

 Clarence T. Hunter Jr, Deputy Chief